PHuhn/WordPress-Child-Theme-Addons/README.md

 - autumn
 - winter

-One use is this function can be used to inject a season into the page's class.
+One use is that this function can be used to inject a season into the page's class.
 For example, say in twenty-twenty theme copy header.php into child theme and change the following from:

 `<body <?php body_class(); ?>>`